pachyderm/docs/content/latest/deploy-manage/manage/upgrades.md

 seriesPart:
 ---

-Learn how to upgrade Pachyderm to access new features and performance enhancements.
+Learn how to upgrade MLDM to access new features and performance enhancements.

 ## Before You Start